4-Day Family Vacation

 Speaking of climbing, Crimpers Climbing Gym challenges kids and kids-at-heart of all ages to test their bravery and climbing skills in this local-favorite indoor climbing gym, perfect in case you happen to catch a rainy day, or just want to try something new and exciting!
 Also check out NRV Super Bowl, where you and your children will get giddy with excitement (no matter what age) to bowl, play arcade games, spin out on Spin Zone bumper cars, and even play a game of laser tag.

-After the sun sets on your last full day in the New River Valley, treat the family to a classic movie-watching experience at Starlight Drive-In.
+After the sun sets on your last full day in the New River Valley, treat the family to a classic movie-watching experience at Starlite Drive-In.
 The theater has been entertaining locals since 1953 with new and favorite films of the past, like Grease, ET as well as concert performances from some of the country’s most well-known musicians.

 Day 4 – It’s Not Goodbye, but See You Again Soon